-A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
+The management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
 The management cluster is a Kubernetes cluster that performs the role of the primary management and operational center for the Tanzu Kubernetes Grid instance.
-This is where Cluster API runs to create the Tanzu Kubernetes clusters in which your application workloads run, and where you configure the shared and in-cluster services that the clusters use.
+This is where Cluster API runs to create Tanzu Kubernetes clusters, and where you configure the shared and in-cluster services that the clusters use.

-After you have deployed a management cluster, you use the Tanzu CLI to deploy CNCF conformant Kubernetes clusters and manage their lifecycle.
-These clusters, known as Tanzu Kubernetes clusters, are the clusters that handle your application workloads, that you manage through the management cluster.
+Tanzu Kubernetes clusters are the clusters that you deploy from the management cluster by using the Tanzu Kubernetes Grid CLI.
 Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.
-You can manage the entire lifecycle of Tanzu Kubernetes clusters by using the Tanzu CLI.
-Tanzu Kubernetes clusters implement Antrea for pod-to-pod networking by default.
+You can manage the entire lifecycle of Tanzu Kubernetes clusters by using the Tanzu Kubernetes Grid CLI.
+Tanzu Kubernetes clusters implement Calico for pod-to-pod networking by default.

 A cluster plan is the blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
 It provides a set of configurable values that describe settings like the number of control plane machines, worker machines, VM types, and so on.

 This release of Tanzu Kubernetes Grid provides two default templates,